optimizely/nuclear-js/README.md

 #### Reactor

 In Nuclear a Reactor is the container that holds your app state, it's where you register stores, dispatch actions and read the current state of your system.
 Reactor's are the only stateful part of Nuclear and have only 3 API methods you REALLY need to know: `dispatch`, `get`, and `observe`.
-Don't worry extensive API docs will be provided for all of these methods.
+Don't worry, extensive API docs will be provided for all of these methods.

 #### Stores